 Try to eat full meals instead of snacking.
 This helps you release saliva, which helps wash food from the mouth as well as reducing the amount of exposure to cavity causing acids.
 Always rinse with water after every meal.

 Sensible Biting and Chewing Habits

 It’s easy to crack, chip or break a tooth from forceful biting or bad chewing habits.
 Avoid biting things like ice, hard candy, seeds and popcorn kernels, which can easily turn a microcrack in your tooth into a full fracture.

 You should also avoid using your teeth as tools, like opening a packet of chips or cutting tape.
 Chewing your nails or pens and pencils are also bad habits that cause oral injury.

 Some people clench or grind when they’re concentrating, stressed or sleeping.
 Our North Sydney dentist can advise if this is the case and fabricate a special night guard to protect the teeth from further damage.

 Prevention is better than a cure.
 The best way to put this philosophy into habit is to make sure you visit our North Sydney dental clinic regularly for check-ups (at least twice a year).
 Dental conditions can sometimes develop long before any pain can be felt, and these are easily dealt with if found early.
 The professional clean you receive at your check up is very effective at removing tartar and staining, keeping your mouth healthy and fresh.

-For a good dentist in North Sydney, come down to McMahons Point Health.
+For a good dentist in North Sydney, come down to McMahons Point Dental.
 Book an appointment or get in touch with our dentist, Dr Edwina Toulmin, for a check-up and more tips on keeping your teeth healthy and strong.